segersniels/supdock/README.md

 You might have to execute as `sudo` to install the gem.

 ## Why
 Repetitive use of `docker ps`, `docker ps -a`, `docker stop` and `docker rmi` when troubleshooting  complex container setups can get chaotic.
+Supdock aims to optimize and speed up your workflow using docker.

 ![](https://i.gyazo.com/c1e63cfff8edf9e7c47397b642e1ceaf.gif)

+## Contributing
+If you would like to see something added or you want to add something yourself feel free to create an issue or a pull request.